SubRosaCustom/rs_utils/README.md

-# librosaserver_src_integration
+# rs_utils
-Allows for custom ItemTypes via extending the default max count from 46 to the actual 255 (probably 256 just being safe) and checking for `mass > 0`.

-Ships alongside `libminiz.so`, which exposes in-memory ZIP helpers used by `rs_integration` for faster syncing.
+Native helper repo for SRC server-side RosaServer integration.
+It builds the two Lua-loadable shared libraries used by `rs_integration`:
+- `librosaserver_src_integration.so` for custom `itemTypes` overrides
+- `libminiz.so` for in-memory ZIP archive helpers

 ## Future
 In the future we will add extending of `VehicleTypes` as well and maybe some stuff that will be more optimized in C++.